 USE RESTRICTIONS

 7.01.
 Residential Use.
-No portion of the Property shall be used for other than residential purposes and for purposes incidental thereto.
-All Lots shall be known and described as residential lots, and no part of said Lots shall be used for any commercial, business, or professional purpose.
-Notwithstanding the foregoing, however, nothing set forth in this Section 7.01 shall prohibit the Owner of any home from using a portion of the home as an office, provided that such use does not create regular customer or client traffic to and from such home and no sign, logo, symbol, or nameplate identifying such business is displayed anywhere on such Lot.
+No portion of the Property shall be used for other than residential purposes and for purposes incidental thereto., All Lots shall be known and described as residential lots, and no part of said Lots shall be used for any commercial, business, or professional purpose.
+Notwithstanding the foregoing, the leasing or rental of homes, including short-term vacation rentals, shall be deemed a residential use and not a business or commercial activity, provided such use complies with all applicable laws.
+Any lease for any portion of the Property shall be in writing and shall be expressly subject to the terms of this Declaration and the Management Documents Likewise, nothing set forth in this Section 7.01 shall prohibit the Owner of any home from using a portion of the home as an office, provided that such use does not create regular customer or client traffic to and from such home and no sign, logo, symbol, or nameplate identifying such business is displayed anywhere on such Lot.
 It shall be within the discretion of the Board to determine, on a case-by-case basis, which home occupation or business-related activities will be compatible with the residential nature of the Property.

 7.02.
-Subdivision.
+Subdivision and Combination.
 No Lot shall be further subdivided, and no lot shall be used to provide access to property located outside of Heritage Estates.
+Lots may be combined with the county as seen fit by their owner, with the understanding that the covenanted voting rights and assessment obligations of each Lot shall remain unaffected by such recombination.

 7.03.
 Building Restrictions.